-HMRC introduced the requirement to correct (RTC) legislation as part of the Finance (No.2) Act 2017.
-Under this legislation, which came into effect from 6 April 2017, taxpayers were required to bring their offshore tax affairs up to date by 30 September 2018 or face significantly increased penalties.
+HMRC introduced requirement to correct (RTC) legislation as part of the Finance (No.2) Act 2017.
+Under this legislation, taxpayers had to bring their offshore tax affairs up to date by 30 September 2018 or face significantly increased penalties.

-Offshore for these purposes includes UK tax arising on both assets and investments held offshore as well as potentially on UK assets where income is paid overseas, to a non-UK resident for example.
+For these purposes, offshore includes UK tax arising on both assets and investments held offshore.
+It could also potentially cover UK assets where income is paid overseas, to a non-UK resident for example.

-As the RTC window has now passed previously undeclared offshore tax liabilities will be subject to harsh failure to correct (FTC) penalties.
+The RTC window has now passed, meaning previously undeclared offshore tax liabilities will be subject to harsh failure to correct (FTC) penalties.

 Failure to correct

-Under the FTC legislation, errors in returns relating to overseas matters are liable to a maximum penalty of 200 per cent of the under-declared tax.
-These FTC penalties apply irrespective of the tax payers behavior, as such event innocent errors are treated in the same way as deliberate omissions.
+Under the FTC legislation, errors in returns for overseas matters are liable to a maximum penalty of 200% of the under-declared tax.
+These FTC penalties apply irrespective of the taxpayer’s intent, meaning innocent errors are treated in the same way as deliberate omissions.

-The only way to mitigate the level of FTC penalty, is through co-operation with HMRC and by coming forward voluntarily by registering for a disclosure under the worldwide disclosure facility (WDF).
-Even so the minimum penalty will be 100 per cent of the tax liability for unprompted disclosures, or 150 per cent for prompted disclosures.
-Unless it can be argued that a reasonable excuse should apply.
+The only way to mitigate the level of FTC penalty is through co-operation with HMRC and by coming forward voluntarily.
+You can do this by registering for a disclosure under the worldwide disclosure facility (WDF).
+Even in these situations, the minimum penalty will be 100% of the tax liability for unprompted disclosures, or 150% for prompted disclosures – unless it can be argued that a reasonable excuse should apply.

-A further penalty of up to 10 per cent of the value of relevant offshore assets and public naming and shaming may apply in more serious cases.
+A further penalty of up to 10% of the value of relevant offshore assets may apply, and there can be public naming in more serious cases.

-RSM’s tax risk and investigations management team is experienced in advising on and managing HMRC disclosures and investigations to secure the best possible outcome.
-Equally RSM’s private client tax team has a wealth of experience in advising clients in relation to complex offshore arrangements, including how these should be structured and managed to mitigate UK as well as worldwide tax exposure.
+Our tax risk and investigations management team is experienced in advising on and managing HMRC disclosures and investigations to secure the best possible outcome.
+Our private client tax team also has a wealth of experience in advising clients on complex offshore arrangements, including how these should be structured and managed to mitigate UK and worldwide tax exposure.

-The depth of experience in our combined teams can support clients in addressing the potential risk presented by the requirement to correct legislation, including reviewing existing arrangements to:
+Drawing on the depth of experience in our combined teams, we can support you to address the potential risk of RTC, including reviewing existing arrangements to:

 - provide an independent expert technical view as to their effectiveness;

-- advise on their robustness and ways in which they can be improved;
+- advise on their robustness and ways they can be improved;

 - advise on how best to address any issues; and